College of St. John–Roxas: Supervised by De La Salle University-Manila

-In June 2004, Mrs. E. Regina V. Dabao was appointed principal of the pre-school, grade school and high school.
-Infrastructure projects came to rise with the construction of the stage, and two classrooms of the grade school.
+In June 2004, Mrs. E. Regina V. Dabao was appointed principal of the preschool, grade school, and high school.
+Infrastructure projects came to rise with the construction of the stage and two grade school classrooms.
 It was in this school year that Dr. Allyn Ricafuente was appointed dean of the College of Nursing.

 Name changed to College of St. John-Roxas

-In April 2005, the BoT upon the advice of Lasallian Schools Supervision Office (LASSO) decided to change the name of the school into College of St. John - Roxas.
+In April 2005, the BoT, upon the advice of the Lasallian Schools Supervision Office (LASSO), decided to change the name of the school to College of St. John - Roxas.
 Br.
-Armin Luistro FSC (now DepEd Secreatary) came to Roxas to strengthen the decision.
-The administration decided to offer another program, the AB English.
-Mr. Mark Nel Venus as its chair.
+Armin Luistro FSC (now DepEd Secretary) came to Roxas to strengthen the decision.
+The administration decided to offer an AB English program, appointing Mr. Mark Nel Venus as its chair.
 In 2006, the CSJ-R was assessed Level 1 by the Lasallian Schools Supervision Office (LASSO).

 For the school year 2006–2007, the College of Nursing had a new Dean in the person of Mr. Gilmore Solidum.
 The high school building was constructed and the Grade School building was completed.
-The first batch of BS Nursing graduated in April 2007.
+The first batch of BS Nursing graduates in April 2007.

 In June 2007, Dr. Rosemarie Montañano ended her term as EVP of CSJ-R. Dr. Emma A. Encarnacion (former principal of La Salle Green Hills and presently the Vice President of Mercury Drug Inc.) became the Chancellor and Dean of the College of Arts and Sciences of CSJ-R. She was appointed by the BoT as chief executive officer (CEO) and Chief Operating Officer (COO) of the school.
 The transition paved the way to improving the school's operation and instruction based on the Lasallian tradition and orientation.
-Some of her initial projects were the repainting and improvement of the buildings and school grounds; review of the vision-mission, core values and the formulation of the graduate attributes; review and revision of the curricula from Basic Education Unit (BEU) to College; and the Open House in the Basic Education Unit.
+Some of her initial projects were the repainting and improvement of the buildings and school grounds; review of the vision-mission, core values, and the formulation of the graduate attributes; review and revision of the curricula from Basic Education Unit (BEU) to College; and the Open House in the Basic Education Unit.
 In the college level, Mrs. Cora Diaz was appointed Dean of the College of Nursing by Dr. Encarnacion effective July 2007.
 The BSN pioneer batch took the December 2007 Nursing Licensure Exam garnering 68.75% against the national passing percentage of 43.3%.
 Also, the April 2007 batch of BS Accountancy got 66.67% against the national passing percentage of 40%, both the highest in Capiz.